pgamerx/yt-dislikes-viewer/README.md

 [![Discord](https://img.shields.io/discord/690557545965813770?color=blue&label=Discord%20Server&logo=Discord&logoColor=white&style=flat-square)](https://u.pgamerx.com/discord)

 # Important
-Hello, I have quite recently checked the YouTube's official change-logs and it appears to be that they will avoid giving dislikes in the YouTube Data API.
-That is the reason I am dispatching an archiving API that will permit anybody to see dislikes of any videos.
-This package will continue to log number of dislikes of any video and feed it to the API.
-In future, we will improve!
+Hi there, this is an alpha version of the YT Dislike Viewer, It is still in development and may contain bugs.
+If you want to help with the development, please join the discord server and report any bugs you find.
+If you want to support the project, please consider donating to the Ko-fi page.
+If you have any suggestions or ideas, please join the discord server and let us know.

+If you want to use a stable alternative to the YT Dislike Viewer, please consider using the "Return Youtube Dislike" extension.

 # Installation
 ## For Chromium-based Browsers (Edge,Chrome,Brave,Opera/OperaGX,Vivaldi etc.)
+* ### Through Chrome Web Store
+1. Head over to Google ChromeStore and navigate to [this extension](https://chrome.google.com/webstore/detail/yt-dislikes-viewer/ekabjflbgeakdkhdneeakapgboleidee).
+2. Press Add to `[BROWSER]` button, `[BROWSER]` may be chrome, brave, edge, or etc.

 * ### Manually (Through Github Releases)
 1. [Download the latest release](https://github.com/pgamerx/yt-dislikes-viewer/releases/latest) (chromium.zip) and unzip it.
 2. Navigate to your browser's extensions page.
 It's `chrome://extensions` for Chrome and `edge://extensions` for Microsoft Edge and **enable developer mode**.
 3. Click **Load Unpacked** and, select the unzipped folder.
 4. Once the extension is added to your browser, click the extension icon and enter your YouTube v3 Data API key (More info on the popup)

-* ### Through Chrome Web Store
-1. Head over to Google ChromeStore and navigate to [this extension](https://chrome.google.com/webstore/detail/yt-dislikes-viewer/ekabjflbgeakdkhdneeakapgboleidee).
-2. Press Add to `[BROWSER]` button, `[BROWSER]` may be chrome, brave, edge, or etc.

 More reference on how to manually install extensions [here](https://developer.chrome.com/docs/extensions/mv3/getstarted/#manifest).